ANALYSIS-Asset owners shake up passive funds on the way to going green

 Overall, more than half of market-wide net flows into Europe-domiciled equity ETFs went to ESG-labelled funds, while two-thirds of new ETF launches were ESG-labelled, data from State Street Global Advisors showed.

-Manuela Sperandeo, head of Sustainable Indexing at BlackRock BLK.N, the world's biggest asset manager, said improved understanding of index track records, "better availability of data around net zero, together with the sustainability regulation impetus" would accelerate the trend in 2022.
+Manuela Sperandeo, head of sustainable indexing for Europe, the Middle East and Africa at BlackRock BLK.N, the world's biggest asset manager, said improved understanding of index track records, "better availability of data around net zero, together with the sustainability regulation impetus" would accelerate the trend in 2022.

 BlackRock has been working with a growing number of asset owners about moving their passive holdings to ESG-aligned benchmarks, she said, citing agreements with Oxford University and ongoing discussions with several Nordic and Dutch asset owners about swapping to a climate benchmark.